-Strong opinions and crazy ideas on design, tech and humanity.
+Strong opinions and crazy ideas tech, entrepreneurship and everything in between.
 By the creators of Bloom.

 It’s been exactly 6 months since Bloom launched.
 6 incredible months with a lot of sweat and some sleepless nights.
 But something even more incredible is coming during the next month: The launch of Bloom’s native applications, featuring among other things end to end encryption and offline support.
 The past few months First of all I want to apologize for the lack of public communication the past few months.
 Empowering people with open technologies requires a lot of cross domain competencies, whether it be finance, project management, marketing, software development, cryptography and so on…